 Having found the unique input, and classified the number of faults in the network, we’ll apply a combination of drugs which attempts to nullify the effect of faults on the output vector.

 We’ll apply each of the combinations, and identify the one, which generates an output vector closest to the output generated in a fault-less Boolean Network, as the optimum therapy for that cancerous condition.

+Search for more efficient drug Points

+After visualizing all the drug points, we will analyze the graph and search for new drug points where a new drug X can be applied so that more faults are neutralized and we get a more efficient result.
+In this way we can also suggest new drugs and its combination along with the other available drugs.

 DESIGN